dodyg/practical-aspnetcore/projects/3-0/razor-component/chatr/README.md

 # SignalR broadcast

+This sample is broken at the moment.
+Being upgrade to ASP.NET Core preview 3.

 This sample attempts to demonstrate on how to use SignalR in your own Razor Component app.
 You will also see the usage of `ComponentBase.Invoke` in the codebase when updating the UI after receiving data from SignalR.